Reviews

 Debt Mediation and Debt Help

-Our attorneys assist with debt negotiation and sequestration.
-We also assist with getting debt written off.
-We also assist over-indebted consumers who do not wish to undergo debt counselling, or consumers who cannot afford the debt review repayments.
+Our attorneys assist with debt negotiation, sequestration, and obtaining debt write-offs.
+We also provide solutions for over-indebted consumers who either do not wish to undergo debt counselling or cannot afford debt review repayments.

 • Debt Settlement Negotiation

-Creditors will often allow for discounted repayment of old debt.
-Negotiating settlement requires acute knowledge of debt collection practices and negotiation includes challenging and writing off debt that is not lawfully collectable… find out more
+Creditors often allow discounted repayment of old debt.
+Negotiating a settlement requires acute knowledge of debt collection practices, including the ability to challenge and write off debt that is not lawfully collectible, for example prescribed debt, or unlawful credit agreements. find out more

 • Sequestration and Insolvency

-Voluntary Sequestration also known as Voluntary Surrender, or bankruptcy, is an alternative to debt counselling and results in a ‘once-off’ solution, in that it has the effect of 80% of the debt being “written off”… find out more
+Voluntary sequestration, also known as voluntary surrender or bankruptcy, is an alternative to debt counselling, providing a once-off solution by effectively writing off 80% of the debt. find out more

 • Liquidation of a Company